 Ways to Use QR Codes in the Classroom

-- Print QR codes that that provide links to further information on topics currently being studied.
-Cut out the codes and place them in your students’ textbooks to aid them in their studying.
+– Print QR codes to chapter-specific resources on a piece of paper, then cut out the codes and place them in your students’ textbooks to aid them in their studying.
 They’ll love the new interactive additions to their reading assignments!

 – Add QR codes to homework lists or assignment boards in your classroom.
 That student who forgot to write down their homework assignment in class (we all have one) will love that you’ve posted an easy link on your classroom door for easy reference.